 To be eligible for the STEM Scholars program, students must meet the following requirements:

-- Demonstrate financial need through submission of the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE.
+- Demonstrate financial need through submission of the Free Application for Federal Student Aid (FAFSA) and the CSS Profile forms.

 - Be enrolled as a full-time student.

-- Intend to major in one of the following: Biology, Biochemistry & Molecular Biology, Chemistry, Computer Science, Environmental Studies (BSc only, with an interest in one of the following concentrations: Earth System Science, Marine and Freshwater Ecology or Wildlife and Conservation Biology), Health Sciences, Mathematics, Physics or Psychology.
+- Major in one of the following programs: Biology, Biochemistry & Molecular Biology, Chemistry, Computer Science, Environmental Studies (BS only, with an interest in one of the following concentrations: Earth System Science, Marine and Freshwater Ecology, or Wildlife and Conservation Biology), Health Sciences, Mathematics, Physics or Psychology.

-Complete and submit your application for admission by the Regular Decision deadline date of January 15.
-This includes the Common Application, official high school transcript, and counselor/teacher recommendations.
-A letter of recommendation from a science teacher is strongly encouraged.
-You may also submit your standardized test scores (optional).
+- Submit your completed application for admission.
+This includes the Common App, your official high school transcript, and recommendations from a counselor and a teacher.
+A letter of recommendation from a science teacher is also strongly encouraged.
+You may also submit your standardized test scores.

-Submit the financial aid applications—the CSS Profile and the Free Application for Federal Student Aid (FAFSA)—by the deadline of the admissions round for which you are applying.
+- Submit the financial aid applications—the CSS Profile and the Free Application for Federal Student Aid (FAFSA)—by the deadline of the admissions round for which you are applying.

-For more information contact Senior Assistant Director of Admissions Tyra Crosbie ’17, firstname.lastname@example.org.
+For more information, contact Associate Director of Admissions Tyra Crosbie ’17, via email at firstname.lastname@example.org.